Personalized Alcohol Treatment Help

 Mental health records are protected by both law and professional ethics.
 You are entitled to review a copy of your record, but given its professional nature and language, the record can occasionally be misinterpreted.
 In rare instances, we may determine that it would aggravate your problem or harm you if you were provided with your full records.
 In such a situation we may decline to furnish you your records, but we can make them available to an appropriate mental health professional of your choosing.
 Alternatively, your provider would gladly review them together with you, and/or provide a treatment summary.
 Please note that professional fees will be charged for any preparation time required to comply with such requests.

-Communications concerning your care that Dr. Umhau and his colleagues have with you are confidential, and our website is designed to permit your provider to follow the rules for security and privacy.
+Communications concerning your care that Dr. Umhau and his colleagues have with you are confidential, and our website and patient message portal is designed for security and privacy.
 Aside from emergency situations, information regarding your care and treatment can be released with your written permission only.
 If you are seeking insurance reimbursement, insurance companies also often require information about diagnosis, treatment, and other important information as a condition of your insurance coverage.

 There are legal exceptions to confidentiality that may require disclosure: